mateusmcg/angular-table-restful/README.md

 <table at-pages-to-show="10">
 ```

-#### Example:
+#### InMemory Example:

-   - InMemory data:
-    All you need to do here is pass the data and the grid will be ready to go with all the items loaded.
+   - All you need to do here is pass the data and the grid will be ready to go with all the items loaded.

     + View
     ```html